aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chartpoint/_index.md

 ```

 Gets y-coordinate of the point on category axis after calls Chart.Calculate() method.
 Only applies to Area chart.

+**Remarks**

 Area 2D chart: index is 0.
 Area 3D chart: index is 0 or 1.

 **Parameters:**
 | Parameter | Type | Description |